Sheishori/rock-paper-scissors/README.md

 # rock-paper-scissors
 A simple game of Rock Paper Scissors.
-Now less cursed

-TODO:
-- New icons
-- New layout
+All images made by me! :)